 HCG is highly regulated and available by prescription only.
 There are numerous online sources of HCG, some of which have sketchy suppliers and most of which offer no support or oversight.

 After writing several thousand prescriptions for HCG I have found it to be a very successful part of an overall weight loss program.
 I suggest only working with a program that is overseen by a physician and designed to help you take the first step toward living a healthy lifestyle for a lifetime.

-For a free consultation to see if HCG is right for you, call (970) 245-6911 to schedule an appointment, or join us for the upcoming seminar on HCG & Weight Loss.
+For a free consultation to see if HCG is right for you, call (970) 245-6911 to schedule a free consult.

 Scott Rollins, MD, is Board Certified with the American Board of Family Practice and the American Board of Anti-Aging and Regenerative Medicine.
 He specializes in bioidentical hormone replacement for men and women, thyroid and adrenal disorders, fibromyalgia and other complex medical conditions.
 He is founder and medical director of the Integrative Medicine Center of Western Colorado (www.imcwc.com) and Bellezza Laser Aesthetics (www.bellezzalaser.com).
 Call (970) 245-6911 for an appointment or more information.